srstevenson/vim-picker/README.md

 * `:PickerStag`: Pick a tag to jump to in a new horizontal split.
 * `:PickerBufferTag`: Pick a tag from the current buffer to jump to.
 * `:PickerHelp`: Pick a help tag to jump to in the current window.
+* `:PickerLocationList`: Pick a file position to jump to from the location list.

 ## Key mappings